aeslaughter/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 !figure docs/media/memory_logger-plot_multi.png width=250px caption=The numbered prefix is automatically applied to the caption. id=fig:memory_logger

-First, the caption will automatically be prefixed with the figure number (e.g., Figure \ref{fig:dark_mode}).
+First, the caption will automatically be prefixed with the figure number (e.g., Figure \ref{fig:memory_logger}).
 The numbering begins at one and is reset on each page.
-The prefix "Figure" can be modified by setting the "prefix" option.
+The prefix "Figure" can be modified by setting the "prefix" option as in Figure \ref{fig:dark_mode}.

 !figure docs/media/memory_logger-darkmode.png width=250px id=fig:dark_mode prefix=Fig. caption=The "prefix" setting changes the text that proceeds the number.

 Secondly, the "id" setting must be supplied.
 This defines the name to which the figure should be referred in the text.

 Figures can be referenced with latex style reference commands.
 For example, using `\ref{fig:memory_logger}` results in a reference to Figure \ref{fig:memory_logger}.
-If an invalid "id" is supplied the reference will display question marks: \ref{fig:invalid_id}.
+If an invalid "id" is supplied the reference will displayed in red: \ref{fig:invalid_id}.

 ---